 * Air France-KLM's Couderc criticised Accor's interest

-* To sell stake in AccorInvest to ColonyNorth Star (Adds details, background)
+* To sell stake in AccorInvest to ColonyNorth Star

 Accor made the announcement as it posted a 4.2 percent rise in first-half operating profit, driven by restructuring efforts and robust demand in all key regions, and it predicted a further rise in profits for the full year.

-Last month, AccorHotels had said it was looking at taking a minority stake in Air France-KLM to help it compete better against travel packages offered by online rivals such as Expedia and Booking.com.
+Last month, AccorHotels said it was looking at taking a minority stake in Air France-KLM to help it compete better against travel packages offered by online rivals such as Expedia and Booking.com.

 However, it said it had since decided to abandon that plan.

-"AccorHotels remains convinced of the strong potential for value creation of strengthened ties between hoteliers and airline.
+"AccorHotels remains convinced of the strong potential for value creation of strengthened ties between hoteliers and airlines.
 However, the group considers that conditions for taking a minority stake in Air France-KLM have not been met at this stage and has thus decided not to pursue further this opportunity," the company said in a statement.